WallarooLabs/blog.wallaroolabs.com/content/post/event-triggered-customer-segmentation.md

 ]
 +++

-Today I'm going to show you how fast and easy it can be to set up a simple application with Wallaroo to manage an ad campaign.
+Today I'm going to show you how fast and easy it can be to set up a simple application using the [Wallaroo](https://blog.wallaroolabs.com/2017/03/hello-wallaroo/) [Python API](https://docs.wallaroolabs.com/book/python/wallaroo-python-api.html) to manage an ad campaign.

 ## Backstory
 You’re a data engineer getting hounded by the marketing team at the fictional online Marsupial Fan Club to support an online ad campaign they have conjured up with a goal of converting an ad for a hoodie with an adorable marsupial on the front to purchases..
-The Marsupial-Fan-Club has a single mission - market marsupial chatzky to the adoring fans.
+The Marsupial-Fan-Club has a single mission - market marsupial tchotchkes to the adoring fans.
 The marketing channels are Instagram and Facebook -  dedicated to adorable pictures of marsupials of all flavors and kinds.
 You support the business through running a modest storefront with assorted items for sale -- coffee cups, hoodies, and the like.
 For the Marsupial aficionados, you also have a special loyalty-members-only list where you send out additional coupons and special content.
 Today, you'd like to run a promotion for 10% off your newest hoodie.
 But there's a twist!
 If one of your known loyalty members clicks on your ad, you want to send them a coupon for an additional 10% off.
 With Wallaroo, this is super easy!
 Let's take an in-depth look at how to get there.

 ## Data structures
 First, let's consider what our data looks like, so you'll know what pieces of information you'll need to consider.